All Episodes

 And then, you know, it was the dossier was written by Christopher Steele, this foreign agent, ex-British spy with a checkered past in espionage.

-As I as I said uh either yesterday or today, maybe both of you know this is a guy who thought he was James Bond, but he was Inspector Closeau.
+You know, this is a guy who thought he was James Bond, but he was Inspector Clouse.

-And then, of course, Comey and Brennan and Clapper and the whole gang brokered it to, you know, collaborators all over the place.
+And then, of course, Comey and Brennan and Clapper and the whole gang brokered it to collaborators all over the place, the FBI CA, Department of Justice, of course, the Trump-hating media.

 They fired Christopher Steele, who was a human source for the FBI.